BioStruct-UdeM/lysozyme_SAXS_tutorial_data/README.md

 See UNIPROT entry [P00698](https://www.uniprot.org/uniprot/P00698) for more details.

 The sample used for the SAXS experiments comprises amino acids 19 to 147 of the protein.
 Many X-ray crystal structures exist in the PDB.
-A good example is entry [1BWH](https://www.rcsb.org/structure/1BWH).
+A good example is entry [1LYS](https://www.rcsb.org/structure/1LYS).
+The PDB file can be found in `references/pdb_models`.

+Another example dataset for lysozyme is present in `references /sasbdb_models`.
+It corresponds to the SASDA96 entry of the [SASBDB](https://www.sasbdb.org).